 - Cervical cancer – pap test can find abnormal cells in the cervix.
 HPV looks for the virus that can cause these cells to change.
 Pap tests can find changes early for a better chance of being cured.

 - Lung cancer – history of heavy smoking.
-Smoking now or have quit within the past 15 years needs to be screened.
+If you are a current smoker or have quit within the past 15 years then you need to be screened.

 Do I Need a Doctor’s Referral to Get Screened for Cancer?